-It would be a crime for any visitor to stay in their hotel and not get out and about, meet the locals, discover the culture and see some of the wonderful wildlife.
-Gambians are incredibly friendly and almost everyone in the tourist area, which hugs the coastline, speaks English.
-It is the official language after all (although if you go away from the tourist area many older people don’t speak it.)
+Many holidaymakers from Europe head there to relax by the sea or pool but it would be a crime for any visitor to stay in their hotel and not get out and about, meet the locals, discover the culture and see some of the wonderful wildlife.
+Gambians are incredibly friendly, some might say too friendly but even the most persistent bumster, as the local boys who hang around the tourist areas are known, mean you no harm and just hope to make a little money.
 There are some great organised excursions but these can be expensive so here are my top tips for things to do on a budget in The Gambia.

 The cheapest form of public transport is the bush taxi.
 These are white minibuses that travel set routes between towns and cram the passengers in but they are extremely cheap and have a fixed price of around 10 Dalasi (£0.16 GBP).
 Journey’s do tend to take a very long time though, especially if you need to change buses.

 The yellow taxis, with a green stripe down the side, cost about the same as the minibuses, charging per person at a fixed rate and they are likely to pick up further passengers along the way.
 These are not allowed to drive into the main resort areas so if you are staying in a hotel you will have to walk to the main road in order to pick one up.
 Always check the price before getting in and make it clear that you are happy to share otherwise they will assume you want a private taxi (called a town trip) and you will be expected to pay at least 50 Dalasi.